All Episodes

 And he was great on this last night.

-I don't feel like a lone wolf anymore.
+And it, frankly, it's heartwarming to see I don't feel like a lone wolf anymore.

-Because the whole point of all this is to defeat it.
+I don't feel like a lone voice because the whole point of all this is to defeat it.

-The whole point is to see to it that people are educated and informed and understand exactly what a total joke Obama has become, how meaningless his remarks yesterday were, how destructive if implemented they are.
+The whole point is to see to it that people are educated and informed and understand exactly what a total joke Obama has become, how meaningless his remarks yesterday were, how destructive, if implemented, they are.

 And more and more people are seeing it.

-Uh more and more people are willing to say so.
+More and more people are willing to say so.

 I mean, even O'Reilly last night was admitting that he was rich.

-If I was sitting going, all right.
+If I was sitting, go, all right.

 All right.